Facebook Twitter Instagram

 Anne Irwin

 Anne Irwin lives in Galway, Ireland.
-Her poems have appeared in many literary journals including Poetry Ireland Review, A New Ulster, ROPEs, Skylight 47, Poetry Bus, and Irish Left Review.
+Her poems have appeared in many literary journals including Poetry Ireland Review, A New Ulster, ROPEs, Skylight 47, and Poetry Bus.

 Other posts by Anne Irwin